WHAT IS CONTRACTS MANAGEMENT?

 individual work orders; statements of work; seller's terms & conditions of sale; assignment agreements;

 non-binding letters of intent; memorandums of agreement/understanding, joint cooperation agreements; strategic alliance

 agreements; partnering agreements, services agreements; consulting agreements; products agreements; master agreements

 with individual work orders; statements of work; buyer's terms & conditions of purchase; assignment

-agreements; subcontracts; sourcing documents; requests for information/quotes/proposals; and preferred
+agreements; subcontracts; sourcing documents; requests for information/quotes/proposals; and preferred provider

-NDAs; beta test agreements; evaluation agreements; end user agreements; shrink wrap/click wrap agreements; pure reseller
+test agreements; evaluation agreements; end user agreements; shrink wrap/click wrap agreements; pure reseller

 agreements; integrator agreements; value added reseller agreements; OEM agreements; ASP/SaaS agreements; support

 agreements; maintenance agreements; training agreements; software consulting services agreements; lease of a license

-agreements; source code license agreements; escrow agreements; technology transfer agreements; and patent/know-how
+agreements; source code license agreements; escrow agreements; technology transfer agreements; and patent/know-how licenses.

-(4) For the [Software] Licensee - - One-way & bilateral NDAs; beta test agreements; evaluation agreements;
+For the [Software] Licensee - - One-way & bilateral NDAs; beta test agreements; evaluation agreements;

 end user agreements; shrink wrap/click wrap agreements; pure reseller agreements; integrator agreements; value

-added reseller agreements; OEM agreements; ASP/SaaS agreements; support agreements;
+added reseller agreements; OEM agreements; ASP/SaaS agreements; support agreements; maintenance agreements; training

 (5) Any other type of Agreement.